Flammablish/Pong-by-Flammablish/README.md

 # What is this?
-This repo is a source code for my pong game that I made myself Fwhile following nick tutorial 😅
+This repo is a source code for my pong game that I made myself While following nick tutorial 😅

 # How to Setup / Play?
 Download raylib